inoubliwissem/BigDataLab4TalTech/README.md

       hduser@master$nano /home/hduser/hadoop/etc/hadoop/core-site.xml
     ```

-   1.2 Edit the *workers* file in order to add the slave machines (in our case we will take both of machines as slaves, in this *workers* file we will add two lines (*master, slave1*)
+   1.2 Edit the *workers* file in order to add the slave machines (in our case we will take both of machines as slaves, in the *workers* file we will add two lines (*master, slave1*)
    	       ```
       hduser@master$ nano /home/hduser/hadoop/etc/hadoop/workers
     ```